handav/class_ten_workshop/paperspace.md

 If you get an error along the lines of 'ImportError: libcublas.so.9.0', follow the commands in the 'Add NVIDIA package repository' and 'Install CUDA and tools' sections in the 'Install Cuda with apt' section here: https://www.tensorflow.org/install/gpu#install_cuda_with_apt

 Where this took about 5.5-6 hours on your local machines, this will take about 3.5 hours on this machine with a GPU.
 Also, you can leave this running and come back to it later.

+11. To do: add tmux and nvidia-smi to confirm GPU, install tensorflow as solution to libculas error